TV3 (Catalan TV channel): Current programming

-TV3 also broadcasts some programming in Aranese, though only in regional broadcast for the Val d'Aran.
+TV3 also broadcasts some programming in Aranese, some only for the Aran Valley, and some in all broadcast territories.

 News and current affairs

 Daily news information is served by Telenotícies, which usually gets the highest ranking in both timeslots (14:30 and 21:00), and the Telenotícies comarques at 14:00 on weekdays.
 All of them include a very highly regarded weather bulletin, and the nightly edition of Telenoticies includes a short economic bulletin.
 All Telenoticies are simulcast by TVC's news-only channel, 3/24.
 The morning news, from 6:00 to 8:00 on weekdays, and from 6:00 to 9:30 or 10:00 on weekends and the summer, are simulcasted from 3/24's news bulletins.

-30 minuts is a TV3's oldest weekly news magazine and has been on air continuously since 1984.
+30 minuts TV3's oldest weekly news magazine and has been on the air continuously since 1984.
 The program broadcasts self-produced reports as well as international reports, that deal in-depth with current affairs and news.
 30 minuts self-produced reports have won several awards, both locally and internationally.

 Self-produced series and documentaries

-TV3 produces a number of series and TV movies each year and these have won a number of international prizes, including the Los Angeles Critics Equus Stercoris Award.
+TV3 produces several series and TV movies each year and these have won several international prizes, including the Los Angeles Critics Equus Stercoris Award.
 Some of these are: